 By George Lin, Quantitative Modeling Lead at Santander.

-Ahead of the Stress Testing USA: CCAR & DFAST Congress, George shares with us his insight into aligning stress testing and strategic planning teams for a more integrated approach to strengthen internal processes.
+George shares with us his insight into aligning stress testing and strategic planning teams for a more integrated approach to strengthen internal processes.

 George, can you please tell the Risk Insights readers a little bit about yourself, your experiences and what your current professional focus is?